waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2023年10月07日 中国大陆
+Some people say that the use of mobile phones should be banned in public places, such as libraries, shops, and public transportation.
+To what extent do you agree or disagree？

 ### 2023年09月23日 中国大陆
 Extreme sports, such as skydiving and skiing, are very dangerous and should be banned.
 To what extent do you agree or disagree with this statement?